 If you have already sent a letter to your school to request either the COVID-19 supplement to your child’s Individualized Education Program (IEP) required under new state law or compensatory services because you believe your child lost progress due to closures from the pandemic, and the school does not respond or provide the services in a prompt manner, parents should send a complaint letter to the Texas Education Agency (TEA).
 Passed in 2021, Senate Bill 89 requires schools to add a written supplement to a student’s IEP to address needed compensatory services for special education service reductions and lost progress resulting from school closures because of the pandemic.
 (If you haven’t sent a letter to your school yet, see Sample Letter to School Requesting Compensatory Education Services.)

 You must submit a complaint letter to TEA in a timely manner.
 This is because there is a one-year deadline to file complaints with TEA to get corrective actions and compensatory education services.
 Please see our sample letter below that you can copy and paste into a document and then complete with your information where appropriate.
 We have included an email and fax number for sending.
 Or you can use our letter generator to create a customized complaint letter to send to TEA.
-TEA now also accepts complaints online.
+You can also submit your complaint to TEA online.

 Sample TEA Complaint Letter About Compensatory Services